 Canada’s Brian McKeever has earned 13 Paralympic medals in three Games, including 10 gold, the most victories ever by a Canadian winter Paralympian.
 Colette Bourgonje competed at seven Paralympic Winter Games and was a double medallist in 2002, 2006 and 2010.

-Biathlon combines cross-country skiing and rifle shooting, but differs from Olympic biathlon because skiers must always shoot from a prone position.
+Biathlon combines cross-country skiing and rifle shooting, but Para Biathalon differs from Olympic biathlon because skiers must always shoot from a prone position.
 Athlete start times are staggered by a 30 second interval system.

 Biathlon is divided into short-distance and long-distance.
-In short-distance, skiers race around a 2-5km loop and stop twice to take five shots at a target placed 10km away.
-Long-distance is similar but skiers must make five trips around the loop, stopping to shoot four times.
-For the shooting portion, skiers with a visual impairment use an electronic system that sends out acoustic signals to indicate when they are nearing the target.
+In short-distance, skiers race around a 2-5km loop, stopping twice to take five shots at a target placed 10m away.
+Long-distance is similar but skiers must complete five trips around the loop, stopping to shoot four times.
+For the shooting portion, skiers with a visual impairment use an electronic beam system including a headshet that plays a varying acoustic signal to indicate when they are on target.
+The higher the pitch, the closer to the center of the target.

-Each target has five plates in a row that must be hit within their 15mm bulls eye.
-In short-distance, a 150m penalty loop must be skied for each missed shot.
-In long-distance, a one minute time penalty is added to the athletes time for each missed shot.
+Each shooting bout has five targets in a row that must be hit within their 15mm bulls eye.
+In short-distance, a penalty loop must be skied for each missed shot.
+Depending on the athlete's classification, the loop may be 100m or 150m.
+In long-distance individual race, a one minute time penalty is added to the athletes time for each missed shot.

 Biathlon for athletes with a physical disability was first introduced at the Paralympic Games at Innsbruck, Austria in 1988.
 It became a medal event for men and women at the Lillehammer Games in 1994 where, for the first time Nordic skiers competed at the same venue used for the Olympic Winter Games.